-I love Julienned vegetables in a salad.
-It's a great technique to know, even if you don't use it all that often.
+Julienne is a great technique to know, even if you don't use it all that often.

 The chiffonade is a fancy cut that most home chefs use frequently, even if they didn't know it had an official name.
-This is used to create fine shreds out of leaves like basil, mint, and sage.
+This is used to create fine shreds out of herbs like basil, mint, and sage.

 Here's le Cordon Bleu's Chef Hutchins again to demonstrate a couple of different techniques for chiffonade:

 Tip for garlic and onion: To remove that smell from your hands after cutting garlic or onion, rub your hands on stainless steel.
 It might sound crazy, but it really works!